aizaz356/Python-/README.md

+This is Python Assignments.
-This is all Python assignments
+This is Python problems.
+This is Jupyter Notebook.